kevin3230/kevin3230/README.md

 ### Hi there 👋, I'm Kevin Li
 #### I am a Java Web programmer
 I made some side project.
-EA103G8 is about camp preservation, and this is co-working with classmates.
 CHATGROUND is about chat with other people.
 ChatGround_V2 is a upgrade of CHATGROUND written with spring boot.

 Skills: Java / Spring Boot / JS / HTML / CSS